 Is there a corresponding "curriculum guideline" to follow?

 "Day of AI" is a project by MIT RAISE (Responsible AI for Social Empowerment and Education,) an initiative of the Massachusetts Institute of Technology (MIT,) and i2Learning, a non-profit organization promoting technology education and innovation.
-Their AI literacy curriculum has already reached all 50 US states and 173 countries worldwide, benefiting over 600,000 students and 30,000 educators.
+Their AI literacy curriculum has already reached all 50 US states and 175 countries worldwide, benefiting over 2 million students and 70,000 educators.

 ・AI Literacy Gap: While developing hardware resources and end-user applications is important, AI literacy education is the critical thinking skill that will significantly impact the future of students and talent.